josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <code-example header="app/twain/twain.component.marbles.spec.ts (import marbles)" path="testing/src/app/twain/twain.component.marbles.spec.ts" region="import-marbles"></code-example>

-Here's the complete test for getting a quote:
+Here is the complete test for getting a quote:

 <code-example path="testing/src/app/twain/twain.component.marbles.spec.ts" region="get-quote-test"></code-example>

 Notice that the Jasmine test is synchronous.
-There's no `fakeAsync()`.
+There is no `fakeAsync()`.
 Marble testing uses a test scheduler to simulate the passage of time in a synchronous test.

 The beauty of marble testing is in the visual definition of the observable streams.